River Nene: Above Peterborough

-The proprietors had the right to use tolls as they saw fit, and the Commissioners found that they had no powers to ensure the navigation was maintained in good order.
-They obtained another Act of Parliament in 1794, which aimed to rectify the situation, but it was not until 1801 that Thomas Wright replied to their requests, and some repairs were made.
+The proprietors had the right to use tolls as they saw fit, and the commissioners found that they had no powers to ensure the navigation was maintained in good order.
+They obtained another act of Parliament, the River Nene Navigation Act 1794 (34 Geo.
+3. c.
+85), which aimed to rectify the situation, but it was not until 1801 that Thomas Wright replied to their requests, and some repairs were made.
 There was little traffic and income from tolls was low, at just £488 per year between 1801 and 1804.
-The Commissioners were also keen to see a link constructed from Northampton to the Grand Junction Canal, but the canal company argued that there was an insufficient supply of water.
+The commissioners were also keen to see a link constructed from Northampton to the Grand Junction Canal, but the canal company argued that there was an insufficient supply of water.
 It was agreed that a link would be built in two halves, but that there would be 1 mi of railway in the middle.
 When built, the canal company constructed the entire link as a railway, which opened in 1805.
 In a bid to get a navigable link, the Commissioners opposed the bill to build a link between the Grand Junction Canal and the Old Union Canal, but relented when they had a firm agreement that a navigable link to Northampton would be built.
 The link cost £35,000, was supervised by Benjamin Bevan, and was built between 1812 and 1815.
 It was nearly 5 mi long, and dropped 107 ft through 17 locks.

-Tolls rose to a little over £1,000 per year, but the Commissioners decided that the canal boats damaged the locks, and all traffic had to be transferred to river barges.
+Tolls rose to a little over £1,000 per year, but the commissioners decided that the canal boats damaged the locks, and all traffic had to be transferred to river barges.
 This order was withdrawn in 1827, but the condition of the river gradually deteriorated, and the arrival of the Blisworth to Peterborough Railway in 1845 further reduced profitability.
-Flooding was also a problem, but the Commissioners had no powers to act as Commissioners of Sewers, to address the problems of drainage.
+Flooding was also a problem, but the commissioners had no powers to act as commissioners of sewers, to address the problems of drainage.
 With serious flooding in December 1848, a public meeting was held, and a committee was elected to consider Nene drainage.
 The main problem was a restriction at Wisbech, and the engineer James Rendel estimated that £120,000 was required to reconstruct the river below Peterborough.
-The Nene Valley Drainage and Improvement Act was obtained in 1852, to allow this work to be completed.
+The Nene Valley Drainage and Navigation Improvement Act 1852 was obtained to allow this work to be completed.